Probst1nator/Studium/SETUP.md

 2. Download each new course once: `python studon_scraper.py "<course-url>"`
 3. From then on, the daily sync will automatically check all courses for new files

 **Note:** The scraper NEVER deletes old files.
-It only downloads new files that don't exist yet.
+It only downloads files that don't already exist locally at the target filepath.
 Your old course materials from previous semesters stay untouched.
+(Warning: This means files are *never updated* once downloaded — even if modified on StudOn.
+To redownload a file, rename, move or delete the old one before running the scraper again.)